arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Implementation Details

-We first introduce the prompt used to construct the~\dataset{} benchmark, as explained in Section~\ref{sec:dataset_construction}.
-The main step involves prompting LLM is to collect user demands that describe the purpose of creating the table while remaining contextually self-contained and not revealing the actual schema or values of the table.
-We use the following prompt to instruct GPT-4o in generating these user demands. \begin{displayquote} \textbf{\texttt{ Given a literature review table, along with its caption, you are tasked with writing a user demand or intention for the creator of this table.
+\begin{displayquote} \textbf{\texttt{ Given a literature review table, along with its caption, you are tasked with writing a user demand or intention for the creator of this table.
 The user demand should be written as though you are instructing an AI system to generate the table.
 Avoid directly mentioning column names in the table itself, but instead, focus on explaining why the table is needed and what information it should contain.
 You may include a description of the table’s structure, whether it requires detailed or summarized columns.
 Additionally, infer the user's intentions from the titles of the papers the table will include.
 Limit each user demand to 1-2 sentences.
 Examples of good user demands are: I need a table that outlines how each study conceptualizes the problem, categorizes the task, describes the data analyzed, and summarizes the main findings.
 The table should have detailed columns for each of these aspects.
 Generate a detailed table comparing the theoretical background, research methodology, and key results of these papers.
 You can use several columns to capture these aspects for each paper.
 I want to create a table that summarizes the datasets used to evaluate different GNN models, focusing on the common features and characteristics found across the papers listed below.
 The table should have concise columns to highlight these dataset attributes.
 Now, write a user demand for the table below.
 The caption of the table is ``\texttt{<CAPTION>}''.
 The table looks like this:\\ \texttt{<TABLE>}\\ The following papers are included in the table:\\ \texttt{<PAPER-1>}~\ldots~\texttt{<PAPER-N>}\\ Write the user demand for this table.
 Do not include the column names in the user demand.
 Write a concise and clear user demand covering the function, topic, and structure of the table with one or two sentences.
 The user demand is: }} \end{displayquote}

+\textbf{Leak check for user demands (guardrail).} Immediately after rewriting, we run a leak check to ensure the demand does not expose schema labels or table values, and to auto-rewrite if needed.
+This keeps construction oracle-free and reproducible.